-Environment Digging Mars: Mars Science Lab Set to Blast Off The Mars Phoenix mission revived hopes that the Red Planet may be habitable, preparing the way for a new rover to be launched this month By Peter H. Smith Courtesy of NASA/JPL-Caltech, University of Arizona and Texas A&M University This month NASA plans to launch its latest and most sophisticated mission ever to the Red Planet: the Mars Science Laboratory.
+Environment Digging Mars: Mars Science Lab Set to Blast Off The Mars Phoenix mission revived hopes that the Red Planet may be habitable, preparing the way for a new rover to be launched this month By Peter H. Smith THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Courtesy of NASA/JPL-Caltech, University of Arizona and Texas A&M University This month NASA plans to launch its latest and most sophisticated mission ever to the Red Planet: the Mars Science Laboratory.
 After a dramatic landing in Gale Crater using a skycrane for the final descent, the nuclear-powered rover will drive around one of the richest deposits of clays and sulfates on the planet—the remains of a water-rich era when rivers carved out valley networks.
 The size of a small car, the rover (named Curiosity) will spend a Martian year exploring the base of the central peak in the crater, thought to be the oldest section.
 Then, if NASA approves an extended mission, Curiosity will begin to climb the five-kilometer-high debris pile that fills the center of the crater, moving up the geologic timeline toward deposits made in the modern era, scrutinizing the aqueous minerals layer by layer.
 A robot arm can retrieve samples and feed them to an onboard chemistry lab through a port on top of the rover.
 Inside, analyzers will determine the mineral structures and elemental composition.
 These instruments also can sense organic materials and will attempt to decide whether Mars used to be habitable.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Print + DigitalAll Access $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.